Fast Facts: Harrisburg University of Science and Technology at a Glance

 - Are hosted as interns by these same corporations of the region

-- Are a diverse base of young people meeting the needs, as identified by the White House in 2009, for expertise in the STEM disciplines – science, technology, engineering & math
+- Are a diverse base of young people meeting the needs for expertise in the STEM disciplines - science, technology, engineering & math

 - Bachelor of Science (B.S.) degrees awarded in Analytics, Biotechnology and Biosciences, Computer and Information Sciences, Management and eBusiness, Geospatial Technology, Interactive Media, and Integrative Sciences